apache/drill-site/_docs/en/sql-reference/data-types/010-supported-data-types.md

 ## Implicit Casting Precedence of Data Types

-Drill's implicit casting logic was overhauled in version 1.21, changing internally from a linear ranking of the SQL data types by "precedence" to a directed graph over the SQL data types which encodes the cost[^1] of casting between them in a transitive way.
+Drill's implicit casting logic was overhauled in version 1.21, changing internally from a linear ranking of the SQL data types by "precedence" to a directed graph over the SQL data types which encodes the cost[^5] of casting between them in a transitive way.
 Without detailing the cost of every cast, the following principles give a good idea of what implicit cast Drill will attempt to insert, if any.

-[^1]: Casting costs in Drill are set so as to achieve a target set of query behaviours, as measured by the test suite.
-They are not the computational cost nor are do they derive from any similar single principle.

 1. The cost of casting from type A to type B is the path of least cost over the data type DAG.
 2. The NULL type is castable to any type with VARCHAR being the cheapest.